oxesoft/keyboardscanner/README.md

 4) Change the pins (if necessary) in output_pins and input_pins arrays and have fun :-)

 ## How velocity works
-Normally is is a ribbon rubber with two contacts for each key that touch the board in two diffent moments: since the key was pressed until it slopes the board completly.
+Normally it is a ribbon rubber with two contacts for each key that touch the board in two diffent moments: since the key was pressed until it slopes the board completly.
 The code measure the difference, varying between 2 and 120 ms, depending on the keyboard.
 Is transformed in a MIDI value from 0 to 127.